113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ```
 ibmcloud sl [command] -h
 ```

+For detailed information about each command, see the related reference topics in this documentation.

 The `ibmcloud sl init` command is no longer available as of CLI version `0.14`.
 To install the most recent CLI version, see [Installing the stand-alone {{site.data.keyword.cloud_notm}} CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install-ibmcloud-cli).
 {: note}